ilyashaikal02/CUSTOMER-CHURN-PREDICTION/README.md

-# CUSTOMER-CHURN-PREDICTION
-Churn Prediction on Telecommunication Company.
-This is a Classification Machine Learning project using Logistic Regression, Random Forest Classifier, and K-Nearest Neighbors Models.
-Created as a Final Project at MyEduSolve by Kampus Merdeka Data Science Class.

 # TELCO-CUSTOMER-CHURN-PREDICTION
 ## Context
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets]

-## Content
-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.

 The data set includes information about: